jozzdart/exui/README.md

 - **Zero dependencies** - Pure Dart.
 No bloat.
 Add it to any project safely.
 - **Battle-tested** - backed by **hundreds of unit tests** to ensure safety and reliability.
 - **Exceptional documentation** - every extension is well documented with clear examples and fast navigation.
-- **Amazing shorthands** - `.paddingAll`, `.center`, `.expanded`, `.sizedBox`, and more!

 ---

 ### ✨ All `exui` Extensions:

-`exui` includes a focused set of pure Flutter extensions, no Material or Cupertino dependencies - so you stay in control of your widget tree and design system.
-This core library contains **chainable, declarative enhancements** for layout, styling, interaction, and more.
 Each section below links to detailed documentation for a specific extension group.
 (Emojis only added to distinguish easily between extensions)

 #### Layout Manipulation